-Spread The Love with WERS + Taza Chocolate
+Spread the Love with WERS & Taza Chocolate! | WERS 88.9FM

 TAZA WINTER WARMER

-Pledge $35 to WERS and Taza Chocolate will send you their most cherished sampler, the Winter Warmer, which features every flavor of the chocolate Mexicano discs.
+Pledge $35 to WERS and Taza Chocolate will send you their most signature sampler, the Winter Warmer.
+This delicious array features every flavor of Taza's chocolate Mexicano discs.
+Perfect for making hot chocolate or eating as is, it makes a heartwarming gift for yourself or loved ones!

 BOLDEST FLAVOR GIFT BOX

-Pledge $88.90 to WERS and Taza Chocolate will send you a gift box featuring some of their most irresistible flavors including: almond, coconut, toffee, espresso, and so much more.
+Pledge $88.90 to WERS and Taza Chocolate will send you a gift box featuring some of their most irresistible flavors!
+The set includes sea salt & almond, coconut, toffee, and so much more.
+Now in a new, more eco-friendly package!

 Order deadline: